SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 #### 28.- Can you play splitscreen+LAN in different PCs?

-Yes, if you run the game via Nucleus Co-Op in different PCs you can connect all instances you launch via LAN, for example you can have 2 players playing vertical splitscreen in one PC via Nucleus and connect to 2 others playing Nucleus splitscreen in a different PC via LAN.
+Yes, if you run the game via Nucleus Co-op in different PCs you can connect all instances you launch via LAN, for example you can have 2 players playing vertical splitscreen in one PC via Nucleus and connect to 2 others playing Nucleus splitscreen in a different PC via LAN.
 If the handler uses steamworks multiplayer emulation you'll have to change the instances steam ids in the other PCs you'll connect to, otherwise the instances launched by Nucleus will use the same steam ids and won't be able to connect to each other.
 For that you can open the game handler .js file in Nucleus handlers folder in the other PCs and add for example `Game.PlayerSteamIDs = [ "76561198134585131","76561198131394153","76561198011792067","76561198043762785" ];` that will change the default ids of the first four instances you open in one PC via Nucleus Co-op.

 #### 29.- This project is amazing, where can I donate?

-We don't have an unified donation platform yet but you can support the devs individually here: [Zerofox](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WUXKHLAD3A3LE&source=url), [Ilyaki](https://www.paypal.com/donate/?hosted_button_id=TB6DNGVSNXS2E).
+We don't have an unified donation platform yet but you can support the developers individually here: [Zerofox](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WUXKHLAD3A3LE&source=url), [Ilyaki](https://www.paypal.com/donate/?hosted_button_id=TB6DNGVSNXS2E).

 You can also donate to our main handler developer that makes the game handlers for Nucleus: [Talos91/blackman9](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8T6S7LYD9RLR8&source=url)